SPACs in Singapore: striking the right balance between risk and opportunities

 Q. What are the reasons behind SPAC’s spectacular rise?

 A key advantage is the speed of market entry.
 The process of taking private companies public via the SPAC route is significantly faster than the year-long IPO process.
-The Covid-19 pandemic has injected uncertainty into the market, so a shorter timeline is desirable to SPAC sponsors or private companies seeking large amounts of capital ad liquidity.
+Heightened market volatility and political uncertainty have injected greater unpredictability into the market, so a shorter timeline is desirable to SPAC sponsors or private companies seeking large amounts of capital and liquidity.
 The financial benefits of raising capital are aplenty, from paying off debts and investing in new growth opportunities.

-SPACs also provides greater certainty through an upfront price discovery.
-With the volatility seen in the stock market this year, timing the market remains a major concern for companies planning to make a traditional debut.
+SPACs also provide greater certainty through an upfront price discovery.
+During market volatility period, timing the market remains a major concern for companies planning to make a traditional debut.
 Missing an IPO window by as little as one day can be disastrous.

 Q. What are the risks we need to look out for?